seasid3/pands-project/README.md

 Although the original source (https://archive.ics.uci.edu/dataset/53/iris) states what the Iris database should look like, it is important to review the imported database before conducting any analysis to ensure that, 1) The database imported correctly and looks as it should, and 2) There is an opportunity to think about which analyses to do.

-c) Checking the CSV import
+c) Check the CSV import
 Sanity check:
 From the downloaded "iris.names" file in the source download, there should be 150 instances/rows (50 for each of three Iris classes) and 4 attributes (i.e.columns; sepal length, sepal width, petal length and petal width) in the database.
 The output in the terminal running a sanity check using the "print()" function shows the first 5 and last 5 rows.
 The sanity check is commented out after review.
 Additionally, the sanity check "print(iris[34:38])" allows comparison of the corrected rows to the source (https://archive.ics.uci.edu/dataset/53/iris).